Alexanderms36/DokuSketch_testtask/README.md

 ```

 The tests verify that:
-- JSON reading and plotting functions work as expected.
+- JSON reading and plotting functions work as expected
-- The statistics and anomaly detection functions execute correctly.
+- The statistics and anomaly detection functions execute correctly

 ### Jupyter Notebook

 You can explore the functionality interactively using the provided Jupyter notebook (`Notebook.ipynb`).
-This notebook demonstrates how to load a JSON file and generate visualizations based on JSON data.
+This notebook demonstrates how to load a JSON file and generate visualizations based on JSON data

 To start the notebook, run: